Richard W. Mayo: Military career

 After graduating from West Point, Mayo assigned to Fort Bragg.
 He was later detailed to Governors Island to train for the 1928 Olympics.
 He was later stationed at Fort Sill, Fort Myer, Fort Leavenworth, and Fort Hood.
 While at Fort Myer, Mayo met Northa Porter, the daughter of Interstate Commerce Commissioner Claude R. Porter.
 They married in June 1934 and would go on to have two children – Sally and Richard, Jr.

 When the United States entered World War II, Mayo was stationed in Trinidad, British West Indies, where he was the senior aide to the commanding general there.
-He was soon brought back to the United States, where he was given command of a tank destroyer battalion that fought in Normandy.
-From 1944 to 1945 he was Assistant Artillery Officer of the Fifteenth United States Army.
+He was soon brought back to the United States, where he graduated from the Command and General Staff School at Fort Leavenworth, Kansas in 1942.
+Mayo was subsequently given command of a tank destroyer battalion that fought in Normandy.
+From 1944 to 1945, he was Assistant Artillery Officer of the Fifteenth United States Army.
 He then served as the Chief of the Redeployment and Troops Branch Headquarters of the European Theater.
+Mayo was awarded a Bronze Star Medal for his service in the European Theater of Operations.

 In May 1947, Mayo was transferred to the War Department General Staff, where he became Chief of European and Mid-East Branch, Plans and Operations Division.
 In 1950 he became Commanding Officer of the 17th Field Artillery Group, stationed at Fort Sill.

 Korean War

 While stationed at Fort Still, James Van Fleet requested that Mayo come to Korea.
 From August 1951 to January 1952 he served as Chief of Staff to the Korean Military Advisory Group.
 He then served as the commanding officer of the 5th Field Artillery Group, 2nd Republic of Korea Corps, Eighth United States Army until January 1953.

-While in Korea, Mayo saw front line combat at Capitol Hill and Finger Ridge, was promoted to brigadier general, and was awarded the Bronze Star, the Legion of Merit, a bronze oak leaf cluster (in lieu of a second Legion of Merit), two battle stars, the Taegeuk Cordon, and the Eulji Cordon.
+While in Korea, Mayo saw front line combat at Capitol Hill and Finger Ridge, was promoted to brigadier general, and was awarded the Legion of Merit, a bronze oak leaf cluster (in lieu of a second Legion of Merit), two battle stars, the Taegeuk Cordon, and the Eulji Cordon.